 When we study differences in landscape and climate, we can understand why people in the desert can't keep water buffalo, and why people on snowy mountains can't cultivate rice.
 An area's climate and landscape affect what the land can produce.
-It affects the type of houses people build.
-It also affects how people travel, and the work they do.
+It affects what houses people build.
+It affects how people travel, and the work they do.

-Natural resources is another group of things that affect people's lives.
+Natural resources also affect people's lives.
 Natural resources are the products of nature.
 They are the forests and water, minerals in the soil and the metals in the ground.
 Natural resources are valuable to people.
 Natural resources influence what we eat, what clothes we wear and what buildings we live in.
 The natural resources in different areas affect relationships between areas.